hanabi/hanabi.github.io/README.md

   * Cathy has no clued cards in her hand.
   * Alice clues Cathy number 1, which only touches her newest (slot 1) card.
 This card is a green 1, so Cathy will assume that it is a red 1.
   * Bob blind plays his *Finesse Position* card, and it is a playable red 1.
-* Just like normal *Bluffs*, *Trash Bluffs* can only be done while in *Bluff Position*.
+* Just like normal *Bluffs*, *Trash Bluffs* can only be done while in *Bluff Seat*.
 * If multiple cards are clued that cause a *Trash Bluff*, it means that ALL of the cards are trash.
 However, the focus of the clue should be the first thing discarded, which allows for the possibility of your teammates to give a follow-up *Fix Clue*.

 ### The Trash Finesse (strong form)

-* It is possible to perform a *Trash Bluff* outside of *Bluff Position* if there is only one possibility for the useless card to be.
+* It is possible to perform a *Trash Bluff* outside of *Bluff Seat* if there is only one possibility for the useless card to be.
 When this is done, it promises that someone has that specific card, so it is a *Trash Finesse* rather than a *Trash Bluff*.
 * It is also possible to *Double Trash Finesse*.
 By touching a useless 2 with TWO 2's remaining, it means that you see BOTH the 2's, so this can cause two people to blind play their *Finesse Position* card (or one person to blind play twice).
-Note that a *Double Trash Finesse* cannot be done in *Bluff Position*, or it will look like a normal *Trash Bluff*.
+Note that a *Double Trash Finesse* cannot be done in *Bluff Seat*, or it will look like a normal *Trash Bluff*.

 ### The Trash Finesse (weak form)